-In addition to being a best-selling author and self-made billionaire, Ken Fisher is also a renowned innovator of investment theory and author of several academic studies.
+In addition to being a best-selling author and self-made billionaire, Ken Fisher is also an innovator of investment theory and author of several academic studies.
 Ken Fisher's most recent research focuses on the emerging field of behavioral finance, where he has worked with Dr. Meir Statman of Santa Clara University.
 Published in professional and scholarly journals, their "Cognitive Biases in Market Forecasts" appeared in the Fall 2000 issue of the Journal of Portfolio Management and won JPM's Outstanding Article Award for 2000-2001.
 Click here for a comprehensive list of Ken Fisher’s academic articles.

 In his 1984 best-selling book, Super Stocks, Ken for the first time described in detail a method (among many) his company had been using to value stocks and craft forward-looking expectations.
 It was the price/sales ratio (PSR)--now a commonly used metric but at the time unused by most investors until Ken championed it.
 In his view, for many stocks, it was a better tool than more popular valuation methods like the price-to-earnings ratio.
 In the book, he gives a detailed look at why the PSR was useful, what it was measuring, and how it could be used to better forecast stock price direction.